 I know that without milk and dairy products, my kiddos are unlikely to get what they need, especially for calcium and vitamin D.

 I aim for 3 servings of milk or dairy per day.
-I used to not purchase chocolate milk for my home when my children were younger.
+I used to not purchase it for my home when my children were younger.

 As I see it, making flavored milk the bad guy gets us stuck in the muck, and it becomes difficult to classify and navigate the other foods in our less than perfect diets.